Updated 14 April 2020

 It’s a challenging time for everyone at present, Coronavirus (COVID-19) will cause serious disruption to normal life over the next few weeks and months.
-As of 23rd March the UK Government has announced everyone must stay at home to protect the NHS and help save lives.
+The UK Government has announced everyone must stay at home to protect the NHS and help save lives.

 At Studio 24 our main concern is staff health & business continuity.
 Our current focus is to continue delivering projects, supporting websites for our clients and supporting our team members.
 This will mean some changes to our normal service, we appreciate your understanding during this time.